karishma-28/RAG-Project-using-Open-Source-LLM-Models-And-Groq-Inferencing/README.md

 # RAG-Project-using-Open-Source-LLM-Models-And-Groq-Inferencing

-# End To End Advanced RAG Project using Open Source LLM Models And Groq Inferencing
  - In this project I have built an end to end advanced RAG project using open source llm model, Mistral using groq inferencing engine.

 ![Groq for RAG Image](https://github.com/user-attachments/assets/eab8237b-3cee-407a-a842-009dfe8e79a4)